The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 Thanks to the Snorer and a persistent pre-dawn owl, I was up and out by 7 a.m. for another gorgeous hiking day.
 The skies were a perfect, unsullied blue as I marched up toward Clingman’s Dome (mile 199.5), at 6,667 feet the high point of the AT.
 I reveled in the cool scent of spruce trees on the ascent, and for the first time the Appalachians reminded me of my native Colorado mountains.
 I was starting to see more than just tiny birds—squirrels and spring-brown snowshoe hare.

 A bitterly cold breeze was blowing by the time I reached the top of the observation tower.
-I hunched down and ate tortillas and peanut butter with a couple of bicyclists and two hikers, including Greyhound, who I wouldn’t see again until some 2,000 miles up the trail.
+I hunched down and ate tortillas and peanut butter with a couple of bicyclists and two hikers, including Greyhound, who I would meet again some 2,000 miles up the trail.
 Descending the ramp, I ran into Chloe, my first ATC ridgerunner—staff members who hike certain sections of the trail keeping tabs, helping hikers and promoting Leave No Trace principles.

 Blue-eyed and rather hard-charging, Chloe grilled me as she did every hiker.